abdullahsaif/daily-activity/README.md

 Updated from web - Octobor 04 Updated from web - Octobor 04 Updated from web - Octobor 04 Updated from web - Octobor 04 Updated from web - Octobor 04 Updated from web - Octobor 04
 Updated from web - Octobor 05 Updated from web - Octobor 05 Updated from web - Octobor 05 Updated from web - Octobor 05 Updated from web - Octobor 05 Updated from web - Octobor 05
 Updated from web - Octobor 06 Updated from web - Octobor 06 Updated from web - Octobor 06 Updated from web - Octobor 06 Updated from web - Octobor 06 Updated from web - Octobor 06
-Updated from web - Octobor 07 Updated from web - Octobor 07 Updated from web - Octobor 07
+Updated from web - Octobor 07 Updated from web - Octobor 07 Updated from web - Octobor 07 Updated from web - Octobor 07